sohelkh1211/Lunacal-Assignment/README.md

    ```
    npm run dev
    ```
-5. Once the server is running, you can access the application at below link.
+5. Once the server is running, you can access the application using the below link.
    ```
    http://localhost:5173/
    ```